openaps/docs/docs/docs/Gear Up/edison.md

 ## Explorer Block

 The recommended board to use is the [Explorer Block](https://enhanced-radio-devices.myshopify.com/products/900mhz-explorer-block-pre-order), which was co-designed by this community.
 It also has the benefits of a built-in radio.
+It's only available from Hamshield/Enhanced Radio Devices.

 ## Edison

 [Intel Edison Compute Module](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html)

 * Option A (likely no longer available - see Option B instructions instead)): [Buy an Edison that is already flashed with jublinux - see here](https://enhanced-radio-devices.myshopify.com/products/intel-edison-w-jubilinux).
-You can order it from the same manufacturer that makes the Explorer Boards (see below).
-Once you get your pre-flashed Edison, you can start [installing and setup OpenAPS](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html).
+If you get a pre-flashed Edison, you can start [installing and setup OpenAPS](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html).
+(You would not need to "flash" the Edison).

 * Option B (**Probably what you'll have to do as the stock of Edisons is dwindling**): Get it out of the box from [Amazon](http://www.amazon.com/gp/product/B00PTVSVI8?dpID=51yqQB46DIL&dpSrc=sims&preST=_SL500_SR135%2C135_&refRID=6AE996400627CC0KPY52&ref_=pd_rhf_se_s_cp_2), Adafruit, Sparkfun or your nearest provider - and follow the instructions to flash it.
 Be aware that there are four versions: 1-EDI2.LPON, 2-EDI2.SPON, 3-EDI2.LPOF, and 4-EDI2.SPOF.
 (Versions 3 and 4 require an external antenna - try to avoid those).

 You may need to hunt for an Edison as supplies of them are dwindling - if you get it as part of a "kit" (i.e. breakoutboard + Edison), keep in mind _you'll still need to get the Explorer Board from Hamshield_.

 **Note:** If you are doing Option B (an Edison from wherever you can find it) - you are getting an UNFLASHED Edison.
-Not a big deal - flashing is just a few more steps (~15 minutes) - but remember you'll need to start with the flashing instructions.
+Not a big deal - flashing it with jubilinux is just a few more steps (~15 minutes) - but remember you'll need to start with the flashing instructions.
 Follow the steps for flashing on (a) [all-computers page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html) (with the most comprehensive [troubleshooting section](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting)); b) the [Mac-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/mac-flash.html); or c) the [Windows-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/PC-flash.html)), but stop before installing wifi and other steps and instead jump over to the "[Install OpenAPS](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html)" page from there.

 ## Lithium-ion polymer (LiPo) battery or other battery supply